 - 1/4 cup olive oil

 In a small food processor, toss in the garlic and thyme and finely chop.
 Add the Dijon, lemon juice, soy sauce, and olive oil; process until emulsified and the garlic is pureed.
 Alternately you can press the garlic and whisk the ingredients together in a small bowl.
-Place the lamb in an appropriate side bowl or plastic container with lid, or in gallon freezer bags.
+Place the lamb in an appropriate size bowl or plastic container with lid, or in gallon freezer bags.
 Cover and seal or use the lid.
 Marinate the lamb a few hours to overnight.
 Lift the meat out of the marinade and cook as desired.
 Discard any excess marinade.
 You can also set some marinade aside to paint on the lamb while cooking.

 Marinating Time: 2 hours to overnight